-Keeping this muscle group strong is important for a number of things, like improving core strength and stability (and posture), easing chronic back, hip, and neck pain, and helping you manage anxiety and stress (a major mood killer).
-And it can kick your sex life up a notch, because a stronger pelvic floor means stronger, more powerful orgasms.
+Keeping this muscle group strong is important for a number of reasons.
+It improves core strength and stability (and posture), eases chronic back, hip, and neck pain, improves bladder control, and helps you manage anxiety and stress (a major mood killer).
+It can kick your sex life up a notch as well, because a stronger pelvic floor means stronger, more powerful orgasms.

-How To Properly Kegel
+How to Properly Kegel

-To find the right sensation, sit cross-legged on the floor, adding a cushion underneath your hips if they’re tight so that your knees are not higher than your hips and you’re able to sit comfortably on your sits bones.
-Visualize a tissue spread flat on the floor/cushion underneath the pelvic floor on the inhale, and as you exhale imagine drawing the tissue up inside you.
-For female genitalia, that will feel like you’re sucking it in with your vagina, and for male genitalia, it will feel like a “nuts to guts” lift.
+To find the right sensation, sit cross-legged on the floor.
+Add a cushion underneath your hips if they’re tight, so your knees are not higher than your hips and you’re able to sit comfortably on your sits bones.
+Visualize a tissue spread flat on the floor (or cushion) underneath the pelvic floor as you inhale.
+Then as you exhale, imagine drawing the tissue up inside you.
+For female genitalia, it will feel like you’re sucking the tissue in with your vagina; for male genitalia, it will feel like a “nuts to guts” lift.

 Pelvic floor control helps you pay attention to your bodily sensations, which is a powerful sensual experience in and of itself.

-How To Effectively Release The Pelvic Floor
+How to Effectively Release the Pelvic Floor

 Get to Know Your Own Body